-- Share a template - Select Share new.
+Select SHARE NEW.
 This displays any templates eligible to be shared.
-You can mouse over a template to preview it, and to share it select Share.
+You can hover over a template to preview or share it.

 The first time you share a template, this creates a new Shared templates folder in each of your accounts.
-To access these shared templates, go to Email campaigns > Custom templates, then select Shared templates.
+To access these shared templates:

 All shared templates are stored here.
 Any changes you make to a shared template in the parent account updates the template for all users in all accounts.

-Other users are able to create campaigns from shared templates, but not edit or rename them.
+Other users are able to create campaigns from shared templates, but not edit or rename the templates.